 Around one-third of global fish stocks are overexploited.
 But the state of fish stocks varies significantly across the world’s oceans.

-In the chart we see the share of fish stocks that are overexploited by region.
-Overexploited fish stocks are defined as stocks where fish catch excess the rate at which they can biologically restore.
+In the chart, we see the share of fish stocks that are overexploited by region.
+Overexploited fish stocks are defined as stocks where fish catch excess at the rate at which they can biologically restore.